Boilermaker

 Boilermakers are likely to be hired by fabricated metal products companies or construction contractors, including those that focus on nonresidential structures and building equipment (such as contractors for large commercial properties, where boilers are used to provide steam heat and hot water).

-Job openings across New York State in 2020 for boilermakers who work in the HVAC field were often advertised online with job titles such as boiler technician or boiler installer.
-These job titles and keywords such as “boiler,” “boilermaker,” “HVAC,” or “heating” can be used when searching job advertisements online to identify opportunities to work as boilermakers.
+Job openings across New York State in 2022 for boilermakers who work in the HVAC field were most often advertised online with the job title “boiler technician.”
+This job title and keywords such as “boiler,” “boilermaker,” “HVAC,” or “heating” can be used when searching job advertisements online to identify opportunities to work as boilermakers.

 Note: Construction jobs are often underrepresented in online job ads.
 Check with local manufacturing and contracting businesses and local union websites for additional opportunities to gain employment as a boilermaker.